 Home and apartment vacancy rates are 7.7% in East Shore.
 NeighborhoodScout analysis shows that this rate is lower than 50.0% of the neighborhoods in the nation, approximately near the middle range for vacancies.

 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The East Shore neighborhood is among the top 5% of American neighborhoods in terms of walkability.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The East Shore neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+East Shore is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, East Shore is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 If you like to ride a ferry to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 2.4% of the East Shore neighborhood's commuters ride a ferry to and from work each day, which is more than we found in 99.5% of America's neighborhoods.